 #thumb { color: red; }

-Let’s create a range slider that looks like the below with a CSS-only solution:
+Let’s create a range slider that looks like the one below with a CSS-only solution:

 on CodePen.

 As we mentioned earlier, we’ll target the different slider parts to add a custom style.
-Since we don’t have access to the parts directly, we’ll capitalize on the various browser vendor prefixes.
+As we don’t have access to the parts directly, we’ll capitalize on the various browser vendor prefixes.

-For instance, to customize the range slider for the WebKit and Blink-based browsers — like Safari, Chrome, Opera, and Edge — we’ll use the ::-webkit-slider-runnable-track
+For example, to customize the range slider for the WebKit and Blink-based browsers — like Safari, Chrome, Opera, and Edge — we’ll use the ::-webkit-slider-runnable-track

 pseudo-element to target the slider track and the ::-webkit-slider-thumb